joetm/LinkedIn-SaveAnyContact/README.md

 Download the contents of this repository to a folder.
 Go to the extensions manager in Google Chrome.
-Click the load unpacked extension button and open the place where you stored this extension.
+Click the "load unpacked extension" button and open the place where you stored this extension.

 Usage
 =====